lukegeiger/ghostkitchen/README.md

 ### 1. Running the Program

 This a CLI program created on Mac running Mac OS Catalina Version 10.15.5, using Xcode version 11.6 in Swift.
-You can run the program by  opening the .xcworkspace file in the directory and click the play button in the upper left hand corner of Xcode.
-To see the output of the program open up the debugger of Xcode.
+You can run the program two ways.
+The first way is  by opening the .xcworkspace file in the directory and click the play button in the upper left hand corner of Xcode.
+To see the output of the program open up the debugger of Xcode...
+The 2nd way is to navigate to the /bin directory and run the executable.

+The **Simulation** class is responsible for containing the information needed to run the kitchen simulation Orders from orders.json are parsed and placed into the simulation instance along with a configurable orders per second ingestion rate, and a GhostKitchen instance which I explain in the sections below.

 ### 2. tl;dr Architecture Overview